ShivanshKumar/technokami/_posts/2019-06-24-getting-started-with-jekyll.md

 <img class='post-image' src="/assets/images/jekyll/1/site-demo.gif" alt="How to create a Jekyll blog demo" />

+# Deployment
+You can learn how to setup your site on GitHub Pages [here](/setup-github-pages-site-with-free-domain){:target="_blank"}.
+The process is the same, and the explaination is in detail, so you wouldn't face any problems in deploying your site.

 We will take a look at the real power of Jekyll in the next tutorial - **posts**.
 Till then, you can learn more about Jekyll from their [official docs](https://jekyllrb.com/){:target="_blank"}.

 That's it for this tutorial, we will meet in the next one!